devopcoder/QR-CODE-SCANNER-TEMPLATE/README.md

 This QR Code Template and associated files are the intellectual property of Christann Marcelo.
 Unauthorized copying, distribution, or modification of any part of this project without explicit permission is strictly prohibited.

-For inquiries, permissions, or licensing, contact: dricaonul9@gmail.com
+For inquiries, permissions, or licensing, contact: dricaonul9@gmail.com or marcelochristann@gmail.com